ankraft/ACME-oneM2M-CSE-mkdocs/docs/plugins/PluginAPI.md

 ### @configure - Configuration

 The plugin can read configuration settings from the CSE's configuration file during this phase.
-The `@PluginManager.configure` decorated method is called during this phase with the `acme.runtime.Configuration.Configuration` object as an argument.
+The [@configure](https://api.acmecse.net/acme.helpers.PluginManager.html#configure){target="_new"} decorated method is called during this phase with the `acme.runtime.Configuration.Configuration` instance as an argument.
 This method should raise an exception if required configuration settings are missing or invalid.

-The signature of the `@PluginManager.configure` method is as follows:
+The signature of the decorated method is as follows:

 ```python title="Example: Plugin Configuration Decorator"
 @PluginManager.configure